RobIA25 Logo

 His achievements have also been recognized by many awards including the highly competitive Academy Research Fellow position from the Academy of Finland during 2013–2018, and a very prestigious international award within the 100-Talent Program (Outstanding Visiting Professor) of Shaanxi Province, China.

+We are living in the era of big data.
+Data is everywhere and is continuously recorded and stored in our ordinary life.
+The key element for using such an immense body of data to benefit the society is through Artificial Intelligence (AI).
+Artificial intelligence has dramatically transformed our society by showing impressive results across a large spectrum of applications ranging from biology, medicine, education, geoscience, legislation, and finance.
 Despite the impressive performances, AI models are closely tied to the quantity/quality of the training data (garbage in and garbage out).
-Also, from the trustworthiness and fairness viewpoints, some serious concerns have been raised about the potential emergence of ‘super-intelligent machines’ without adequate safeguards.
+Also, from the trustworthiness and fairness viewpoints, some serious concerns have been raised about the potential emergence of ‘super- intelligent machines’ without adequate safeguards.
 Moreover, AI models usually require a large amount of high-quality, unbiased data to operate.
 Other equally important issues include the massive computing power that is needed to train AI models.
+This presentation discusses some examples and challenges related to the use of AI in healthcare, security, autonomous driving, geoscience etc.

 Dr. MEDDOURI Nida